Now you can.

 If you don't own a Kindle, you can read the digital edition of Moon Hoax: Debunked! on your iPhone, iPad, Android phone or tablet, Mac or Windows computer by using free Kindle software.

-You can also read a sample chapter online.
+You can also read a sample chapter online directly in your browser.

-I've written this book for open-minded doubters, to dispel their understandable questions about what is even today an incredible series of journeys, as well as for space enthusiasts, who will find all the technically accurate but plain-language answers to the objections of their doubtful friends.
+I've written this book not only for open-minded doubters, to dispel their understandable questions about what is even today an incredible series of journeys, but also for space enthusiasts, who will find concise, plain-language but technically accurate answers that they can offer to their doubtful friends and use to quash the quibbles of conspiracy theorists, especially for anyone giving talks about space.

 Moon Hoax: Debunked! is based on my Italian-language book on the same subject, which is also available via Lulu.com and Amazon.com for (optionally free) download or in hardcopy.